rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

-Title: Hiking progress around Stockholm
+Title: Hiking progress around Sweden

 Decided to bind together some photo galleries, as well as some experiences from the hikes we did before & after [the great Tyresta hike](https://getbetter.ro/journal/2020-04-17-tyresta-hike/).